 Prof. Maass, Christine Bathke, Dr. Tobias KluthCenter for Industrial Mathematics

 Aku SeppänenUniversity of Eastern Finland

 I will give the bachelor course on optimization during sommer semester 2018.
 The course will cover a introduction to optimization techniques in finite dimensions.

 and short introduction to inverse problems (Winter semester 2017)

 Exercises on inverse problems during winter semester 2016

-together with Prof. Kunis (Summer semester 2014)
+course together with Prof. Kunis (Summer semester 2014)

 2 tutorials during winter semester 2012